 Other must see attractions include Rosenborg Castle, Amalienborg Palace, Torvehallerne market, the Children’s Wing of the National Museum, the Nyhavn harbor area, the Blue Planet Aquarium, and the Hans Christian Andersen Fairy-tale House.
 If you have four days, plan a day trip to the Viking Ship Museum in Roskilde, less than an hour outside of Copenhagen by train.
 The museum has five Viking ships and you can even row a replica into the water.

 TIP: The Copenhagen Card provides free or discounted admission to many of the city’s main attractions.
 It’s well worth the investment and can be purchased at train stations or tourist offices.

 Stockholm is made up of 14 islands connected by bridges.
 A canal tour or hop-on/hop-off ferry service is an easy way to see the city from the water.
 You will want to plan on visiting a few of the islands, including Djurgarden, which offers some of the city’s most popular museums: Skansen, an open-air museum depicting Swedish life; Junibacken, dedicated to the stories of Astrid Lindgren (author of Pippi Longstocking); and the Vasa Museum, built around a warship that sank in 1628 and was salvaged completely intact in 1961.

 If you can, time your visit to the Royal Palace around noon to see the Changing of the Guards ceremony.
 Allow some time to explore Gamla Stan, the medieval Old Town of Stockholm, as well.
 Consider staying at the Grand Hotel Stockholm, which has a gorgeous location across the canal from the Royal Palace.

-Our Family Vacation Consulting Team can help you choose destinations, book accommodations, create a custom itinerary and more.
+Our Family Travel Advising Team can help you choose destinations, book accommodations, create a custom itinerary and more.
 Click to send us a request >